chrisadie/node-red-contrib-ais-decoder/README.md

 If you are using the [rtl-ais](https://github.com/dgiardini/rtl-ais) software, you should connect the input of this ais decoder node to a **udp in** node, configured to listen on port 10110 (the default for rtl-ais).

-Any invalid AIS messages are silently ignored.
+Any invalid or unknown AIS messages are logged to the console; no other output is generated.

+This version only decodes the following AIS message types: 1, 2, 3, 5, 9, 18, 19.
+Future versions may do more.

 ### Output
 The payload of an output message is an object containing the decoded information.
 See the file Output.pdf for more information.